Brie Cheese vs Monterey Jack Cheese

 Brie's texture can be described as "soft".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Brie Cheese has a nutty, mushroom flavor.
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Brie Cheese has a nutty, mushroom taste.
+Monterey Jack Cheese has a mild to full-flavored taste.
+Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging